sivasankariit/iTerm2-restore/README.md

 ##Installation and Usage##

+1. Run make.
-1. Copy the .iTermServers file to your home directory.
+2. Copy the .iTermServers file to your home directory.
-2. Edit the .iTermServers file to specify the moshserver to connect to and provide the names or IP addresses of servers to connect to.
+3. Edit the .iTermServers file to specify the moshserver to connect to and provide the names or IP addresses of servers to connect to.
-3. Compile the applescript into an application:
-   `osacompile -o iTermRestore.app iTermRestore.applescript`
 4. Move iTermRestore.app to any location (eg. Desktop)
 5. Run the application by double clicking iTermRestore.app